Multidisciplinary Design Optimization Approach to Integrated Space Mission Planning and Spacecraft Design: Proposed Approach: Decomposition-Based Optimization with Augmented Lagrangian Coordination

 For the above iterative algorithm to perform effectively, a good initial guess of the shared variable is necessary.
 Thus, there is a need to develop an automatic and effective method that does not require a user-defined initial guess.
-To this end, we propose to use the PWL approximation of the nonlinear optimization spacecraft design problem, and convert the entire MINLP into a MILP problem, which can be solved using a specialized solver \cite{chen2018MILP}.
+To this end, we propose to approximate the nonlinear spacecraft model as a PWL model with chosen breakpoints so that an approximate initial solution to the original MINLP problem can be obtained using MILP \cite{chen2018MILP}.
+Since MILP problems can be solved using a specialized solver, this approximate solution can be generated efficiently.
 Although the PWL approximation does not necessarily return an optimal or even feasible solution to the original MINLP problem, the returned shared variables can be used as a good initial guess for the iterative approach.
-Another advantage is that the MILP problem can be solved to the global optimum for the approximated nonlinear model \cite{chen2018MILP}.
+Another advantage is that the MILP problem can be solved to the global optimum for the approximated nonlinear model.
 Thus, the MILP-based initial guess is not only automatically generated but also likely to be close to the nonlinear global optimum.

-Specifically, in our problem, nonlinearity exists on the spacecraft design side of the problem.
-Thus, we choose a series of equally-spaced "mesh" points over the feasible ranges of the spacecraft design parameters and use them as breakpoints for the PWL function generation.
-Note that since the dry mass is an (implicit) function of the payload capacity and propellant capacity, we only used the latter two for breakpoint generation.
-The breakpoint increment (or the number of breakpoints) is a key hyperparameter; a smaller increment or more breakpoints would lead to a more accurate initial guess, but it will also require a longer computational time.
+Specifically, in our problem, nonlinearity exists in the spacecraft sizing constraint.
+To generate the PWL functions of the nonlinear constraints, we choose a series of equally-spaced "mesh" points over the feasible ranges of the independent spacecraft design variables and use them as breakpoints for the PWL function generation.
+Since the dry mass is an (implicit) function of the payload capacity and propellant capacity, we only use the latter two for breakpoint generation.
+The breakpoint increment (or the number of breakpoints) is a key hyperparameter; a smaller increment (or more breakpoints) would lead to a more accurate initial guess, but it will also require a longer computational time.
+The method used in this study to model PWL functions as MILP problems is presented in Ref. \cite{PWLMILP}.